hhariri/hhariri.github.io/_posts/2013-12-29-jvm-minimal-survival-guide-for-the-dotnet-developer.md

 #### Editions

 * **JRE - Java Runtime Environment**.
 This is for running JVM applications.
 You can't develop applications running on the JVM with just this.
-* **Java SE (JDK)** - Java Standard Edition.
+* **Java SE (JDK) - Java Standard Edition**.
 Also known as the JDK.
 This is the minimum of what you need.
 It's like installing the .NET Framework.
-* **Java EE** - Java Enterprise Edition.
+* **Java EE - Java Enterprise Edition**.
 Well, name says it all.
 It's where you get all the Enterprisey stuff like distributed, large-scale applications.
 Yes, couldn't be more ambiguous.
 It includes Java SE.
-* **Java ME** - Java Micro Edition.
+* **Java ME - Java Micro Edition**.
 This is a smaller subset focused for mobile phones and smaller devices.
 It's like te .NET Micro Framework.
 * **JavaFX** - A newer platform for creating rich Internet applications.
 Yeah.

 As you can deduce, all Java XY's are also JDK's.